Benefits of membership

 Access to a willing research network

-Some agencies have a requirement to undertake research into methods and impact of EAA activities, and other related subjects.
-Examples of studies where member agencies have contributed to research include:
+Some members have a requirement to undertake research into methods and impact of DEA activities, and other related subjects.
+Examples of studies where members have contributed to research include:

 - the international diffusion study of 6 technologies in 10 countries,